ORDIST promotes flexible and dynamic research activities beyond

 I Information, communication & electronics

-Our department aims to conduct a wide range of research and development from basics to applications regarding information processing and communications systems used for information technology (IT) as well as the software and hardware that enable them.
+Our department aims to conduct a wide range of research and development from basics to applications regarding information processing and communications systems used for information and communication technology (ICT) as well as the software and hardware that enable them.
 In the basic areas, we are pursuing innovative systems based on completely new ideas by analyzing algorithms and systems from the mathematical and theoretical perspectives, which are the foundations of information processing.
-As for application research, we will conduct research and development for various application systems that are efficient and highly function-al in terms of engineering and also useful to society.
+As for application research, we will conduct research and development for various application systems that are efficient and highly functional in terms of engineering and also useful to society.
 We will proceed with the research by planning and implementing projects based on mutual collaboration between researchers in related fields and their new approaches.
 Researchers’ inspiration for each other enables us to expect the creation of superior approaches.
-We will leverage such new approaches to develop technologies that lead to new breakthroughs in the IT field.
+We will leverage such new approaches to develop technologies that lead to new breakthroughs in the ICT field.

 B Biotechnology, life, human sciences & robotics